-The context for each species recommended by the Advisory Panel for inclusion in a management effort program is outlined here for consideration of its appropriateness for inclusion in an IFQ program.
-The Advisory Panel's objectives for a reef fish IFQ program included: controlling effort shifting and preventing ACLs from being exceeded; minimizing discard rates; increasing the value of the fishery; and improving accountability (monitoring and data collection).
+The context for each species recommended by the advisory panel for inclusion in a management effort program is outlined here for consideration of its appropriateness for inclusion in an IFQ program.
+The Council mandated consideration for effort shifting, bycatch, access, and over capacity in the commercial sector.
+The advisory panel's objectives for an IFQ program included: control effort shifting and prevent annual catch limits (ACLs) from being exceeded; minimize discard rates; increase value of the fishery; and improve accountability (monitoring and data collection).

 For each species or species group, commercial and recreational landings are provided alongside a timeline of relevant management measures that limited access: the commercial permit moratorium and red snapper IFQ program.
+These limited access measures were implemented to reduce overcapitalization and effort in the reef fish fishery.
 Indirect impacts of these previous measures could include effort shifts toward other species.
 Care should be taken in interpreting landings subsequent to implementation of management measures in the following figures, as numerous other factors may have affected effort.
 Nevertheless, this information is compiled to facilitate consideration of each species or species group for its potential inclusion in a limited access privilege program (LAPP).